furixturi/mcp-demo/README.md

 To draw a comparison to the web application world:
 - `MCP host` is your client application, with an LLM that can intelligently manage user interaction and server interaction to some extent so that you don't need to program every single logic
-- `MCP client`s are your microservices (or their interfaces open to the client application), it holds logic to connect to external services (tools and resources)
+- `MCP client`s are the modules your application holds to connect to multiple microservices
-- `MCP server`s are each microservices' backends (database, external API, complex business logics, long running tasks or heavy computation)
+- `MCP server`s are each microservice's backend.
+They might be a collection of tools, or connected to a database, a file system, an external API, or other services.

 If you follow Anthropic's example with Claude Desktop, things might get more confusing.
 Claud Desktop basically act as all of the three:
 - First, it is a `host` application with a chat UI and access to the Claude LLM